EnterpriseDB/tpa/architectures/BDR-Always-ON/README.md

 default value, but you SHOULD change it if multiple clusters will be provisioned at the same time.

-You may optionally specify ``--instance-type t2.micro``.
-This is the default value, but you may use any other recognised instance type.

 You may also specify any of the options described by ``tpaexec help configure-options``.